bitdiff/synoptic/README.md

     <path to exe> <command> <params[optional]>

-In the case of this demo, we can execute it with (we are ignoring parameters for now):
+Ignoring parameters for now, we can execute our command as follows:

     ConsoleApplication1 say-hello